 I look forward to participating in the election process and if successful, facing the challenges ahead to advance the mission of our outstanding organization.

-I look forward to seeing you in New Orleans.
+I look forward to seeing you in San Diego.

 Patrick A. Ogden